 Eyin ore mi, enu wa ko ni pa wa o…E sora fun enu o.
 Ki oro koowa ma ba wa da bi ti Iwofa Alaba o!

-Iwofa Alaba: Mind your word to avoid destruction!
+Iwofa Alaba: Mind your words to avoid destruction!

-Iwofa Alaba found Akuuju (Skeleton) on a trees branch, instead of him to keep quiet and proceed with his journey, he said to the skeleton, “Hey you Skeleton, what do you seek on the tree branch?
-Why are you acting like one who is tired of life?”
+Iwofa Alaba found Akuuju (Skeleton) on a tree branch, instead of him to keep quiet and proceed with his journey, he said to the skeleton, “Hey you Skeleton, what do you seek on the tree branch?
+Why are you acting like one who is fed up with life?”

-Akuuju responded instantly: “Iwofa Alaba!
-Learn why not mind your business!
+Akuuju responded instantly: “Iwofa Alaba! why not mind your business!
 Does is it affect you if am on a tree branch?
-Watch your mouth so it does not kill you!”
+Watch your mouth so it doesn’t kill you!”

 Iwofa Alaba perturbed, exclaimed: “Ahhhhh!
-Today, the whole world will see the privacy interests of Akuuju living on the tree branch and speaking like a man.
-I’m of to the Chief’s Palace right away!
-All citizens must see what I have just seen and heared! ”
+Today, the whole world will must hear about Akuuju living on the tree branch and speaking like a man.
+I’m off to the Chief’s Palace right away!
+All citizens must see what I have just seen and heard! ”

 They concluded that after three day, all the citizens should gather at the Palace and from there proceed to the forest to attest to Iwofa Alaba’s claim.
-On the appointed day, they Chief once again asked Iwof Alaba, whether his words were true.
+On the appointed day, the Chief once again asked Iwof Alaba, whether his words were true.
 Iwofa Alaba confidently declared before everybody that day that he was saying the truth.
 “I saw Akuuju (Skeleton) on the way to my master’s farm three days ago!
 It even spoke to me like a man and I told it that the world must know about our meeting.
 It even challenged me to reveal the incidence!
 That was why I rushed to the Palace to report to the Chief and the Elders so that the whole world would know about it.
-All the villagers shouted “Ahhhhhh!
+The villagers exclaimed in surprise “Ahhhhhh!
 Iwofa Alaba, you say this!”

-Iwofa Alaba moved to the tree, looked up to Akuuju and said: “O ye Akuuju on the tree branch, I have informed the entire people of my village about you and now they want to hear your words!”
+Iwofa Alaba moved close to the tree, looked up and said: “O ye Akuuju on the tree branch, I have informed the entire people of my village about you and now they want to hear your words!”